WHY USE E-CIGARETTES, E-LIQUID & VAPORIZERS?

 No, nicotine has never caused cancer.
 Nicotine used in E-Cigarettes and Vapes is the same pharmaceutical grade as in NRT patches, gums and sprays.
-It has never found to be carcinogenic.
+It has never been found to be carcinogenic.
 Nicotine via traditional cigarettes are highly carcinogenic due to combustion.
 In Vaping, there is no combustion.

 Should I use E-Liquid with nicotine?